RHIT-CSSE/csse332/syllabus.md

 has no ’late day’ policy and late assignments are generally worth 0 points unless you have made arrangements.

-However we understand that situations can arise.
+However, we understand that situations can arise.
 We handle all situations on a case-by-case basis.
 Here are some general guidelines:

 * The usual extension is 24 hours upon request or for extreme circumstances 48